Right Column

 (1) The outcome anticipated for the aspects of the intervention session being delegated is predictable.

-(2) The situation of the client and the environment is stable and will not require that judgement or adaptations be made by the aide.
+(2) The situation of the client and the environment is stable and will not require that judgment or adaptations be made by the aide.

 (3) The client has demonstrated previous performance ability in executing the task.